 Addictions and self-medicating will leave you with guilt, regrets, additional brokenness, and compounded grief.
 They will also prove to be extremely costly and damaging to your family, relationships, and finances.

-It’s probably not what you want to hear, but it is absolute truth: embrace your grief, learn every life lesson you can from it, and grow through it.
+It’s not easy, but it is absolute truth: embrace your grief, learn every life lesson you can from it, and grow through it.

 There just are no good detours to getting through grief.
-You can’t go around it, over it, under it, or fast forward through it…you have to go through it in grief’s timing.
+You can’t go around it, over it, under it, or fast forward through it…you have to go through it in God’s timing.

 When my son was little, one of his favorite games was Candy Land.
 He always hated landing on the spot that had the ladder that slid him right back to the very beginning of the game.
-That’s exactly what addictions will do…slide you right back down a ladder that makes you start all over in your grief again.
-It’s far better to go through your grief and avoid any further loss.
+That’s exactly what addictions will do…slide you right back down a ladder that makes you start all over again in your grief.
+It’s far better to go through your grief and avoid/prevent any further loss.

-Wherever you are at this holiday season, be sure to never foolishly put yourself in a bad situation or an unwise place where it will end up starting, tempting, or feeding your addiction.
-Surround yourself with good people and only go to wise places where you know you can truly guard your heart.
+Wherever you are at this holiday season, be sure to never foolishly put yourself in a bad situation or an unwise place where it will end up starting, tempting, or feeding an addiction.
+Surround yourself with good people and only go to wise places where you know you can truly guard your heart and life.

 If you’ve already given in to addictions, consider getting help so you can overcome them.
 Many people in my grief group who have struggled with addictions have attended Celebrate Recovery and have reported wonderful and amazing things.
 Feel free to check Celebrate Recovery here: http://www.celebraterecovery.com